microsoft/botframework-solutions/docs/_docs/virtual-assistant/tutorials/create-assistant/csharp/4-provision-your-azure-resources.md

 - Language Understanding
 - QnA Maker (including Azure Search, Azure Web App)

-To deploy your Assistant using the provided Azure Resource Manager (ARM) template provided in the project template, follow these steps:
+To deploy your Assistant using the Azure Resource Manager (ARM) template provided in the project template, follow these steps:

 1. Open **PowerShell Core** (pwsh.exe)
 2. Change to the **project directory** of your assistant.